 - I. Review applications received for membership to various city boards, commissions, and committees; - 2.
 Conduct interviews for such membership appointment; - 3.
 Make recommendations to the mayor concerning such appointments; - 4.
-Review advisory body reports and recommendations, as provided in Rule 17.C; and - 5.
+Review advisory body reports and recommendations, as provided in Rule 17.C; - 5.
+Review ordinances related to an advisory body's creating authority prior to council review and adoption; - 6.
+Lead the recruitment process for council-appointed officers; and - 7.
 Develop and lead annual performance metrics and evaluations for council-appointed officers, as provided in Rule 18.